COVID vaccine drive thru-line backed up to bypass due to weather - Mississippi's Best Community Newspaper

 “Due to the weather, they had to wait to keep people safe,” Bradford said.

 Mary Eidt said she drove through the line only to be told twice to leave and come back.
-The line was at a complete standstill for at least and hour and did not budge until just after noon on Thursday.
+The line was at a complete standstill for at least an hour and did not budge until just after noon on Thursday.

 The length of the line also impacted traffic on Liberty Road.